 There is an abundance of history dating from the initial occupation by the Minoans from Crete followed by the Mycenaeans, the Dorians and the Venetians.
 The ruins of ancient Delos are the most important visible remains.
 Cycladic art dates back to the bronze age and is remarkable for its simple geometric form and clean lines found especially in the form of white marble figurines.

-Located to the south west of Athens the Cyclades is the first major chain of islands in line from the Greek capital.
-Some such as Santorina were formed by volcanic activity and to this day there is still some activity, on Nea Kameni in particular.
+Located to the south-west of Athens the Cyclades is the first major chain of islands in a line from the Greek capital.
+Some such as Santorini were formed by volcanic activity and to this day there is still some activity, on Nea Kameni in particular.
 Warm throughout much of the year in the Spring the islands are particularly beautiful as there is an abundance of wildflowers carpeting the land.
 Some of the islands are very busy in the height of summer.

 Cycladic life revolves mainly around the village which is typically divided into a harbour area and the upper village which is frequently surmounted by a kastro.
 Predominantly the islands are rocky and arid with the exceptions of Andros, Kea and Naxos which have lush valleys.